dcpedit/mission-control/README.md

 Turn on your display, and measure the physical height and width of the display area.
 This will be the size of your case "window".
 Use masking tape to mark the edges of the window on the top of your case and cut the hole out.

 I believe the best tool for this job is with a CNC router.
 Since I didn't have access to one, I first used a dremel with a cutting disk to cut the hole out.
-Then I smoothed the edges with file, and then with fine grit sand sand paper wrapped around a flat piece of plastic.
+Then I smoothed the edges with a file, and then with fine grit sand sand paper wrapped around a flat piece of plastic.
 I found that adding a chamfered edge makes it look more "finished".

 #### c) Mounting display